-When database replication is configured for a database, rebalancing will not take place on Replica until database replication is broken.
+When database replication is configured for a database, rebalancing is disabled by default on the Replica database and no rebalancing will occur until the database replication configuration is deleted.
 Until the time when the primary is available, forest to forest mapping will remain.

 It is important to make sure that the assignment policy on the Replica is the same as the Master - so that in a DR situation, when the Replica takes over as the Primary, rebalancing is not triggered.

 Forest order mismatch can cause Rebalancing

 Forest order is the order in which forests are attached to the database.
 When the document assignment policy is set to 'Segment', 'Legacy' or 'Bucket', it is required that the Replica database configuration should have the same forest order as the Master to ensure rebalancing does not occur if or when replication is deconfigured.

 If there is a difference in forest orders between the Master and the Replica, a Warning level message is logged on the Replica, which looks like this:

 In this state, when database replication is deleted between the clusters, the database on the Replica cluster will start to rebalance right away and it could take variable amount of time depending on how many documents need to be rebalanced.

 On clusters with database replication enabled and both Master and Replica databases in sync (document counts match and all primary forests on Replica db are in 'open replica' state), the following steps help in removing the mismatch and making the forest order same on both Master and Replica

 i.
 Make sure that both Master and Replica databases have the same rebalancer assignment policy.